The Sanctuary

 SEAL REHABILITATION

-Each year, we rehabilitate over 70 grey seal pups from local coastal waters and bring them into our specialist Seal Hospital.
+Each year, we rehabilitate up to 70 grey seal pups from local coastal waters and bring them into our specialist Seal Hospital.

 SEAL RESCUE

-The Cornish Seal Sanctuary rescues numerous pups every year.
+The Cornish Seal Sanctuary rescues between 30 - 70 pups every year.
 You'll be able to follow the journey of our injured seal pups through their rescue from local coastal waters, through rehabilitation and eventually release back into the wild!

 SEAL RELEASE